 Daniela Di Piero

 Movimiento’s Founder and Executive Director, Daniela has taught in public schools, women’s prisons, juvenile detention centers, charter schools, grassroots community organizations, and nonprofits.
 She holds Bachelors and Masters degrees from Brown University, a Masters in Counseling Psychology from Meridian University, and is a Licensed Marriage and Family Therapist.
 Her private therapy practice is Growing Home Counseling.
-Daniela is also an artist and craftswoman, working with clay, printmaking, and ancestral crafts such as moccasin-making and felting.
+Daniela is also a craftswoman and homesteader, working with clay, printmaking, and ancestral arts such as moccasin-making, felting, and beekeeping.

 Rob is a Movi trip leader and Program Coordinator, as well as founder of Crows Calling, an initiative for teens and adults focusing on immersion experiences, rites of passage, and wilderness therapy.
 Rob co-founded San Luis Obispo Sober School, a high school for teens self-identified as struggling with drug/alcohol addiction.
 He holds a B.S. and Secondary Teaching Credential from Cal Poly San Luis Obispo and a Masters in Counseling Psychology from Meridian University.
 He is a speaker and consultant in the areas of adolescent addiction and youth mentoring and is a Licensed Marriage and Family Therapist.

-Lyla assisted Movimiento with its comprehensive program evaluation and continues to guide and inspire Movimiento programs.
+Lyla has assisted Movimiento with its comprehensive program evaluation and continues to guide and inspire Movimiento programs.
 Lyla is an artist, researcher, Stanford graduate, musician, spoken word poet, and advocate for indigenous communities.

 Movimiento Board of Directors

 Former Vice Principal and teacher at our partner Unity High School in East Oakland, Daniel supports Movimiento through youth organizing, trip leadership, outreach, mentorship, and community connections.